mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 ## 11. MAFFT/IQTree
 As preparation for [PhyloPyPruner](https://pypi.org/project/phylopypruner/) to remove all the paralogs, we have to align all the sequences (Output from OSG) with [MAFFT](https://mafft.cbrc.jp/alignment/software/) ([K. Katoh and D.M.
 Standley](https://academic.oup.com/mbe/article/30/4/772/1073398)) and then create trees out of the MSAs with [IQTree](http://www.iqtree.org/) ([Bui Quang Minh *et al*](https://academic.oup.com/mbe/article/37/8/2461/5859215)) <br/>
 See [MAFFT/IQTree](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/11_MAFFT_IQtree) for a more in-depth overview of what we did.
+For this step, IQTree2 V2.0.6 was used.
+See [IQtree Exectuables](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Executables/IQTree)

 ## 12. Apply PhyloPyPruner Format